Remote Control / Three MC's and One DJ: Music video

 The video for "Three MC's and One DJ" opens with Mike D, Ad-Rock and MCA posing in formation in the basement room of an apartment waiting for their DJ, Mix Master Mike.
 After a short while, he appears at the apartment's entrance door in a Ghostbuster costume.
 He rings the bell but the three do not move, so he has to wait for someone to exit the apartment to sneak in.
 Mike arrives at the room, gets behind the deck and the four start to perform.
 After the performance, the three go back to the same position as they were before the performance started and Mix Master Mike leaves.

 The video was shot in the basement of 262 Mott Street in the Little Italy neighborhood of Manhattan, New York City.
 That was also where the Beastie Boys recorded Hello Nasty.

+The Beastie Boys Video Anthology DVD features a version of the video with 6 switchable angles.

 The alternate version of the song featured in the video is present on the Beastie Boys compilation album Beastie Boys Anthology: The Sounds of Science.